-The third parties' personal information, in the context of the emails, is only known to those with a business need-to-know.
-Therefore, the individuals concerned are not generally known to be associated with the matters discussed in the document.
-On balance, I believe that this factor weighs against the release being reasonable
+As discussed above, the identity of the individuals involved in the incidents are not widely known.
+The individuals concerned are not generally known to be associated with the matters discussed in the document to the general public.
+On balance, I believe that this factor weighs against the release being reasonable.